 In keeping this as simplistic as possible, the compound can produce the results it's touted for by interacting with the endocannabinoid system of the brain.
 The ECS plays a significant part in managing multiple operations within the body, one of which is the adequate functioning and health of the heart.
 Through CBD's activation of the ECS, the claim is it produces cardio-protective effects.
+This leads to

 Understanding Heart Conditions Affecting Dogs

 As humans develop heart problems, domestic pets can as well, particularly dogs, for which the suggestion is that nearly 10% of their population endures.
 The majority of these instances are known as 'valvular' disease followed by heartworm and dilated cardiomyopathy.
 Luckily there is increasing evidence that CBD oil can help address these heart conditions in dogs.

 - VHD or Valvular Disease: The valves of the pup's heart responsible for regulating blood flow are affected to the point of their thickening and deforming.
 In this state, the valves are unable to seal appropriately, in turn, causing trickles of blood to transport back into the heart.
 The heart works harder in its effort to compensate for this leak.
 It ultimately results in it becoming enlarged and unable to provide the appropriate amount of blood to the body, denoting heart failure.